Ashonibare/printf/README.md

 What I learned from this project:

 * How to use git in a team setting
-* Applying variadic functions to a big project
+* Applying variadic functions to a complex project
 * The complexities of printf
-* Managing a lot of files and finding a good workflow
+* Managing multiple files while ensuring efficient workflow

 ---